Writing projects not yet completed or published yet

 "Rangers have to slow down some," I mumbled.

-The comment caused the conservation agent to briefly turn his head and brought a smile from the otherwise dour agent.
+The comment caused the conservation agent to turn his head bringing a smile from the otherwise dour agent.

 "Like being back in Iraq," said Douglas and we both laughed.

-My tongue hurt, and the world unsteady when finally got to my feet.
+My tongue hurt, and the world was unsteady when I finally stood up.
 Seizures were such weird electrical storms.

 A journal or diary?
-The conservation agent said there was a journal from when I was a kid.
+The conservation agent said there was a journal from when I was younger.
 What had Dougy Senior written in his journal?
 There were old secrets, secrets that should remain secrets.

-No, Buck, I am going to stay on the straight and narrow.
+No, Buck, I am staying on the straight and narrow.
 No returning to jail or prison.
 Buck would only want to party—Jack or something stronger.

 I turned the phone off.